 It goes without saying that everyone wants to win as much money as possible every time that they place a bet or buy a lottery ticket.
 Yet if you were asked how much you need to win rather than how much you want to win, you’d probably give a different answer.
 When considering how large a stake to pay for when betting on horse racing, you might want to weigh up how much you can afford to bet alongside how much you actually feel like you need to win.

-That is to say, if you can only really afford to bet £2 right now and betting £10 for five ‘shares’ in the jackpot would push you to your limit, would £200,000 be just as life-changing in its own way as £1 million?
+That is to say, if you can only really afford to bet £2 right now and betting £10 for five ‘shares’ in the jackpot would push you to your limit, would £200,000 be just as big in its own way as £1 million?
 Obviously a million would be a massive amount of money to win, but might £200,000 allow you the chance to clear your debts and live comfortably, say?
 If so, it could be worth considering only betting the £2 and not making your financial situation uncomfortable in the short-term.

 That is especially true when you consider that the chance of winning the Scoop6 is extremely low.
 The reason why those sorts of jackpots are able to grow as large as they do is that people rarely win them, with the jacket often going for months or even years before being triggered.
 Yes, your eyes will grow at the idea of winning £1 million, but if you don’t then you might have just spend a £10 that you can ill-afford to lose.